 Under the new tax system, the train tax law will exempt those who are earning less than 250, 000 pesos.
 This train law will exempt the owner of the sari-sari store business as long as the income is less than the exempted amount of profits.
 Therefore, the new income tax under train law will exempt the sari-sari store in the Philippines.

 Is Sari-sari Store Subject to Business Tax?

-Income generated from a sari-sari store is considered as Marginal Income Earner or Compensation (MIC).
+Are all sari-sari store subject to business tax?
+The answer is No. If no, what is the business tax for sari-sari store?
+Income generated from a sari-sari store is a Marginal Income Earner or Compensation (MIC).
 Marginal Income Compensation is an individual whose gross sales from their business does not exceed 100, 000 annual income.
 (RMC No. 7-2014)

-In addition, the activities of Marginal Income Earner should principally for subsistence or livelihood.
-These earners shall include but not limited to the following:
+Besides, the activities of Marginal Income Earner should focus principally for subsistence or livelihood.
+These earners shall include but not limited to, the following:

 - Agricultural growers or producers

 - Small sari-sari store